 You may be unable to perform light-duty or sedentary work because of the pain and numbness you experience in your back and legs while sitting.
 The pain can also radiate into your arms and hands limiting your ability to write or performing fingering tasks.

 You wouldn’t be able to be a commercial driver because of the pain experienced and because of the impact of the pain medications on your functioning.
 Because of your disability, you wouldn’t be able to work as a firefighter or police officer because your condition will inhibit your ability to perform your job requirements.

-The process is very complicated and requires thorough answers, so if you are represented by a disability attorney, you are much more likely to have your claim approved.
+The process can complicating and requires thorough answers, so if you are represented by a disability attorney, you are much more likely to have your claim approved.
 Your claim can be denied twice, but those decisions can be appealed.
-The final step is a hearing before an administrative law judge who will rule on your case and decide if you are eligible for benefits.

 If your herniated disc is impacting your ability to work, you could be eligible for Social Security benefits.
 Take our free disability evaluation today to find out more.